NoeFlandre/Adversarial-Attacks-on-Medical-Images-Classifiers/README.md

 Models can be trained using a mixture of clean and adversarially perturbed examples to improve robustness against attacks.
 The project includes scripts to compare standard and adversarially trained models.

-## Key Features

-- Model parameter counting and logging
-- Comprehensive evaluation metrics (accuracy, precision, recall, F1-score, ROC curves)
-- Visualization of adversarial examples and their effects
-- Modular architecture to easily add new model types
-- Command-line interfaces for all models with consistent parameters

 ## If using a VM

 You can transfer your data to the VM using this command